NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

 Filter Bandpasses
 -----------------
 A few filter bandpasses are included with `sbpy` for internal tests and your convenience.
-The function `~sbpy.photometry.bandpass` will return the filter transmission as a `~synphot.spectrum.SpectralElement` (requires `synphot`):
+The function `~sbpy.photometry.bandpass` will return the filter transmission as a `~synphot.spectrum.SpectralElement` (requires `synphot`).
+The list of available bandpasses and their sources may be found in the `~sbpy.photometry.bandpass` documentation.

 .. doctest-requires:: synphot